-Tablets have reshaped the PC market globally and competitive dynamics since the arrival of the iPad, but due to sanctions on Iran there has been a much smaller impact.
-Though our core scenario is for tablet growth momentum to gather pace in Iran and close the gap to its peers in terms of penetration over 2016-2020 we believe that there is also potential for form factor evolution and envisage a medium-term blending of form factors through vendor innovation that will make the Apple-defined smartphone-tablet-notebook distinction more fluid before tablets gain a hold in Iran.
+Tablets have reshaped both the global PC market and competitive dynamics since the arrival of the iPad, but due to sanctions on Iran there has been a much smaller impact.
+As a result of low adoption rates for tablets there is catch-up growth potential, but this is not our core scenario.
+Instead, we believe the tablet boom will largely bypass Iran, as now smartphones and phablets are increasingly treated as substitutes by consumers.
+This is part of our long-held core view that there will be a medium-term blending of form factors through vendor innovation that will make the Apple-defined smartphone-tablet-notebook distinction more fluid before tablets gain a hold in Iran.